Faculty Research Interests

 Physical Chemistry: Study of the structure, properties, and dynamics of molecules and van der Waals species by Fourier-transform microwave spectroscopy; ionic and radical species; calculation of molecular properties using computational chemistry.

-Gopal R. Periyannan Assistant Professor: PhD Miami University (Ohio), 2004
+Gopal R. Periyannan Associate Professor: PhD Miami University (Ohio), 2004

 Biochemistry:Microbial polysaccharide metabolism for the identification of enzymes and renewable materials by proteomics and metabolomics techniques; Zn-metalloenzymes; role of metalloproteases in diseases; spectroscopic characterization of metalloenzymes; bioinorganic chemistry.

-Radu F. Semeniuc Assistant Professor: PhD University of South Carolina, 2004
+Radu F. Semeniuc Associate Professor: PhD University of South Carolina, 2004

 Inorganic Chemistry: Supramolecular self-assembly of organic and inorganic modules into functional solids; synthesis and characterization of mechanically interlocked molecules, Metal-Organic-Rotaxane-Frameworks (MORF's).

 Daniel J. Sheeran Associate Professor: PhD University of Kansas, 1985

 Chemical Education: Development of activities, experiments, and methods which enhance and improve the teaching/learning of (introductory) chemistry.

 Edward M. Treadwell Associate Professor: PhD University of Iowa, 2001

 Organic Chemistry: Synthesis of organic materials; new methodology for organic synthesis via phosphonates; natural products isolation and chemistry.